-1.2 Anticipating a new wave of changes and reforms
+1.3.
+Anticipating a new wave of changes and reforms from 2019 to 2030

 The coming years herald major new challenges for power sectors worldwide.
-New actors and technologies bursting onto the scene will catalyse rapid changes in the landscape and needs of the sector.
-For example, the explosion in new capacity additions from variable renewable energy thanks to drastic price drops, succeeded by a similar cheapening in energy storage costs and technology proliferation, will trigger a need for new grid management approaches and rules, including for utility business models.
-Likewise, traditional regulatory and business models face new challenges as well as opportunities in the rise of mini-grids and off-grid electricity providers in under-electrified areas (including for energy communities that wish to gain independence from national systems).
-These transformations are being swept along with increasing digitalisation, the arrival of proactive, self-generating consumers (prosumers), and the electrification of transport and electric vehicles.
+New actors and technologies bursting onto the scene will catalyze rapid changes in the landscape and needs of the sector.
+11 For example, the explosion in new capacity additions from variable renewable energy, thanks to drastic price drops, succeeded by a similar cheapening in energy storage costs and technology proliferation, will trigger a need for new grid management approaches and rules, including needs for utility business models.
+Likewise, traditional regulatory and business models face new challenges as well as opportunities in the rise of mini-grids and off-grid electricity providers in under-electrified areas (including energy communities that wish to gain independence from national systems).
+These transformations are being swept along with increasing digitalization, the arrival of proactive, self-generating consumers (prosumers), and the electrification of transport and electric vehicles.

 Some actors in the power sector are foreseeing shifts in their roles, or even losing status, in response to these new trends.
 Fuel suppliers for private gensets may have an option to diversify into the domestic solar panels business-or explore other interesting avenues for small-scale energy providers.
-In the context of greater regional integration, power trade, distributed

-Investment and Reforms in Africa (MIRA) Program Working Paper, University of Cape Town Graduate School of Business, 2017 energy and consumer-owned systems, transmission system operators and distribution utilities could have entirely new job descriptions and responsibilities.
+In the context of greater regional integration, power trade, distributed energy and consumer-owned systems, transmission system operators and distribution utilities could have entirely new job descriptions and responsibilities.